 Just note that this coverage only applies if the entire fare for the trip was paid with your Amex Business Platinum card, and a loss of life occurs within 100 days after the accident or injury.

 We value this benefit at $100 as you’re unlikely to ever have to use it.
 However, it can provide serious peace of mind when booking adventures and other types of risky travel.

-The Amex Business Platinum’s various benefits are worth $3,100 — and that’s not factoring in the hefty welcome bonus.
+The Amex Business Platinum card’s various benefits are worth over $3,700 — and that’s not factoring in the hefty welcome bonus.